Skip to main content

 A fuel filter sifts out anything that could clog up the injection system as the gasoline or diesel flows from the tank to the motor.

 The systems on modern engines have incredibly tight tolerances and are easily clogged, so any contamination can prove costly to rectify.
-That's why it's important to replace the fuel filter regularly.
+That's why it's important to replace the filter regularly.

 Older engines, especially carburetor-fed ones, are less fussy because the jet openings are much bigger than a fuel-injection nozzle.
 But if you get a clogged, or blocked filter you'll still experience problems, so neglect it at your peril.
 On a car with a carburetor, a clogged filter often manifests as a loss of power or stumble after some minutes of freeway cruising.